SSidey/abbrew/README.md

 # Abbrew System

+# TODO

+Check requests with success / failure section for granted skills?

+Look into risk cap vs guard gained, everyone could lose it all in one

+Chat message order is wrong, whyyyyyy (Foundry version lol)

+show concepts on cards
+show reaction vs action
+show standalong vs synergy

+deleting where tracked doesn't exist can't delete how to hide/show concepts i.e. not targeting a particular one, or maybe they should and you use that if it has it, just a random one if not
+Redo action icons, hard to see now that v2 has <1 alpha move background to description active to effects

 ![Foundry v12](https://img.shields.io/badge/foundry-v12-green)

 This system is a abbrew system that you can use as a starting point for building your own custom systems.
 It's similar to Simple World-building, but has examples of creating attributes in code rather than dynamically through the UI.